Ashfire-tech/SpaceInvader/README.md

 # SpaceInvader
-The last of the games from AniaKubow's tutorial on YouTube
+This is basically a stripped-down version of the retro game Space Invaders The last of the games from Ania Kubow's tutorial on YouTube!!!(I'm free at last)